 By closely analyzing network traffic, resource utilization, and other metrics, the NOC can provide comprehensive visibility into overall performance and health.
 Reporting tools help identify optimization opportunities to enhance speed, reliability, and efficiency, enabling the NOC to fine-tune configurations for optimal network performance.

-Communications and Incident Coordination
+Communications & Incident Coordination

 Smooth communications and coordination during an incident or outage are crucial for a fast resolution.
 NOC technicians facilitate communication between stakeholders and specialized teams to drive efficient problem-solving.
 They also coordinate across IT teams and provide status updates to keep leadership informed during issues.

-Testing and Validation of Networks
+Testing & Validation Of Networks

 Proactive testing helps NOC teams detect problems before they can disrupt operations.
 NOCs run simulations to validate the resiliency and recovery time during network outages.
 They also test new hardware, software, configurations, and procedures through staging environments before deployment to minimize risks.